How do you know if you have an underwatered aloe plant?

 You will have to emulate Aloe’s natural growth environment.

-Try getting cacti soil instead of the regular potting soil.
+Try getting cacti soil instead of regular potting soil.
 This will prevent any stress from engulfing the plant.

 5. Repot In a Better Pot

-Because we are talking changes, let’s change the Aloe Vera’s pot, too.
+Because we are talking about changes, let’s change the Aloe Vera’s pot, too.
 Aloe Vera roots need room.

 If your previous planter was too small, it prevented the roots from spreading.
 Well spread-out roots ensure that they receive enough water from all ends of the plant.

 You need to pick a pot that has just enough room for housing water and also enough for the roots to take it in and transport.

 Potting also depends on what kind of area you are living in.